Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Conclusion

 \section{Conclusion}

-In this paper, a safe observer-controller framework for output-feedback RL in input-constrained nonlinear systems is developed using robust control barrier functions introduced in the cost function of the optimal control problem.
-LMIs are formulated to obtain observer gain matrices, and an MBRL-based controller is developed that guarantees safety and maintains stability during the learning phase as it seeks to find an approximate solution to the optimal control problem.
+In this paper, an observer-based SLOC framework for input-constrained nonlinear systems is developed using an RLCBF-based penalty introduced in the cost function of the optimal control problem.
+LMIs are formulated to obtain observer gain matrices, and an observer-based safe adaptive near-optimal controller is developed that guarantees safety and maintains stability during the learning phase as it seeks to find an approximate solution to the optimal control problem.

 While the simulation results demonstrate the efficacy of our method and validate the results from the Lyapunov-based stability analysis, certain limitations to the developed method exist.
 The computational complexity introduced by RCBFs, sensitivity to model uncertainties, numerical issues that occur if the LMI is poorly conditioned, and the inherently conservative nature of safe controllers that utilize barrier functions to enforce safety constraints are ongoing areas of investigation.
 Future research will involve exploring techniques involving tunable CBFs like those in \cite{SCC.Parwana.Mustafa.ea2022} to improve system safety while being sufficiently far from the boundary of the safe set.
 Additionally, the integration of current adaptive techniques to address model uncertainties holds promise for advancing the robustness of the proposed framework.